Story by Lee Su Min

 I was happy to leave.
 I picked up my handbag and walked out of the Davidson Police Station, the second time I was there.
 The sun was shining bright in front of me, but I was feeling wretched.

 I thought of the murder weapon.

 I reached out my hand and I tried to touch her.
 She backed off and then I saw a car come towards me, I put up my right hand to protect my face.
 After that I didn’t know what happened.
-I believed I went to heaven.
-But that I was actually in the operating theatre waiting for the surgeon to rescue me.
-The anesthetist was a lady.
-She was talking to the surgeon loudly.
-Loud enough for me to hear.
+I believed I went to heaven, but that I was actually in the operating theatre waiting for the surgeon to rescue me.
+The anaesthetist was a lady.
+She was talking to the surgeon loudly, loud enough for me to hear.
 The background was playing some classical music.
 I think it was Chopin.
 I liked Chopin.